France to Islay by Morris Traveller: Ireland

 April 11, 2019 Lough Derg

 I had suggested visiting Dromineer on the way back and had visions of a cosy little pub for a drink and a village shop for supplies.
 When we drew up and parked at the marina it all came back to me.
 There is nothing of interest here at all!
-Forty years ago we had motored to Dromineer in our small boat, it had taken ages and was such a disappointment on arriving that all we could do was turn round and motor back
+Forty years ago we had motored to Dromineer in our small boat, it had taken ages and we had experienced the same sense of disapointment on arriving.

 April 12 Coolbaun, Kilbarron to Bealadangan, Connemara

-We travelled along wide and empty roads, avoiding the motorway oand only meeting traffic in Galway.
+On the road agan Lady Pamela motored along wide and empty roads, only meeting traffic in Galway.
 We stopped at Ceibh Bhaile na hAbhann, a ‘viewpoint’ on the Wild Atlantic Way.
 The place is not as impressive as its name.
-We had a windy picnic there, but the sun was shining and sparkling on Galway Bay.
+We had a windy picnic there with the sun shining and sparkling on Galway Bay.

 The last time we shopped for food was in Dingle and this was our fifth day of eating the picnic supplies we bought there, we have only added fresh bread.
 The tea cake and the salami are proving especially unending.
 One more day should finish them off!
 We bought more supplies in a Spa shop ‘the last shop before the Arran Islands’.
 How helpful the people are here!
 We were looking everywhere in the shop for special Irish chocolate, but could not find it and so bought Cadbury’s dairy milk.
 After we had paid Marc spotted the chocolate and the kind young man let us change it, no bother.

-Bridgeview Chalet is a small house in the garden of the airbnb owners.
+Bridgeview Chalet is a small house in the garden of the Airbnb owners.
 It is a well built modern little bungalow with everything one could need including scones, fresh milk and butter, just missing a coffee pot!
 We went off to explore Lettermore, Gorumna and Lettermullan islands in Lady Pamela.
 We imagined that these would be wild little places of low cottages and fishing villages.
 It was not the case!
-Houses were everywhere, like mushrooms, popping up in the most unexpected places, perched on the wildest headland.
-Unlike mushrooms the houses came in all shapes and sizes but they all had in common big gates and immense drive ways.
-It was most unexpected.
+Houses were everywhere, like mushrooms, popping up in the most unexpected places, perched on the wildest headland, in all shapes and sizes, but all with big gates and immense drive ways.
 We drove right to the end and came upon a last set of big gates marked ‘Private Property’ on a big stone slab.
 We thought of Islay where all the houses, even the new ones, blend in and are restricted more or less to places where there are already houses.
 It is not so here.
 The land must be up for sale and anyone can buy a bit and do what he likes on it.
 I expect that further into Connemara there are strict controls and that in the ‘reserve’ of course, this would not be allowed.
 It is a bit of a shame though, that here, as in so many places, no thought has been given to the overall look of the place.

-We did in the end manage a very short walk along a tiny bit of headland that was uninhabited, it was very windy, the sea was a deep blue, there were blackheaded and herring gulls out in the bay, a cormorant was swimming with, as is his habit, only his head showing above the waves.
-The cormorant does not have waterproof feather like the ducks, so he tends to sink a bit when he swims and has to spend ages afterwards drying his wings.
+We did in the end manage a very short walk along a tiny bit of headland that was uninhabited, it was very windy, the sea was a deep blue.
+There were blackheaded and herring gulls out in the bay, a cormorant was swimming with, as is his habit, only his head showing above the waves.
+The cormorant does not have waterproof feathers like the ducks, so he tends to sink a bit when he swims and has to spend ages afterwards drying his wings.

 April 13, 2019 Bealadangan, Connemara